AdobeDocs/cc-everywhere/src/pages/guides/quickstart/index.md

 ## Step 1: Get an API Key

 API keys—one for each project—are required to use the Adobe Express Embed SDK.
+There are two ways to get one, either via the **Get credential** flow (recommended) or directly from the **Developer Console**.

+### Using the Get Credentials feature

-The easiest way to get one is visiting the [Adobe Express Embed SDK](https://developer.adobe.com/express/embed-sdk/) page on the Adobe Developer website, and click the **Get credentials** button.
+Visit the [Adobe Express Embed SDK](https://developer.adobe.com/express/embed-sdk/) page on the Adobe Developer website, and click the **Get credentials** button.

 ![](../images/quickstart_home.png)